FRBNY-DSGE/DSGE.jl/README.md

 This section describes important functions and implementation features in greater detail.
-If the user is interested only in running the default model and reproducing the forecast results, this section can be ignored.
+If the user is interested only in running the default model and reproducing the estimation results, this section can be ignored.
+Additional documentation can also be found in function documentation or in-line.

 This section focuses on what the code does and why, while the code itself (including comments) provides detailed information regarding *how* these basic